akshaygelani/devtinder/README.md

 ## Upcoming Features 🌟

+- [ ] More validations and data sanitization in APIs
+- [ ] Frontend Input validations
+- [ ] Adding API Tests and UI Tests
 - [ ] Real-time chat with connections. 💬
 - [ ] Personalized feed suggestions based on skills and interest. 🤖
 - [ ] Notifications for new connection requests. 🔔